 We realize that one’s music player or electronic reader may also be a phone, camera and a gaming device.
 If the electronic device has cellular or wi-fi capability, we will collect it at the beginning of the session and hand it back at the close — as we do with all phones and gaming devices that are brought to camp by campers traveling by plane.
 If your child’s phone is his/her primary camera, we ask that you send your child with a different camera for use during camp.
 Kindle Paperwhites, basic Nooks or other “book-only” e-readers are fine for reading in the cabin or tent at bedtime.

 As always, leaving all electronic devices at home is a great choice.
 Music players will be available in each living unit and the risk of loss or damage to personal electronic devices then drops to zero.

 We ask for your support and cooperation in order to maximize the camp experience for your camper and the entire camp community.

-When we receive your application and advance payment of $800 (BS/HT) or $400 (SJ), we will confirm your child’s camp enrollment.
-Applications for Admission are accepted in the order in which they are received.
-Spaces are limited and based on term and grade group.
+When we receive both your enrollment application and your deposit of $1500 for Big Spring and/or High Trails month long sessions or $750 for all Sanborn Junior two week sessions, we will confirm your child’s camp enrollment.
+Enrollment applications are accepted in the order in which they are received.
+Spaces are limited and based on session and grade group.

 Tuition includes: Board and lodging, laundry, instruction, guidance, training, and complete camp program.
-The tuition fee includes all expenses except personal expenses, spending allowance and transportation from the camper’s home to Florissant, Colorado.
-Tuition includes your $800 (HT/BS) or $400 (SJ) reservation deposit per child, with the balance due two weeks prior to Opening Day of the child’s enrolled session.
+The tuition fee includes all expenses EXCEPT personal expenses, spending allowance and transportation from the camper’s home to Florissant, Colorado.

 We accept checks, most major credit cards, electronic checks, money orders and bank transfers as payment methods.